The modules use a Parameter class that acts as a rudimentary two-way adapter.

 The later client parameter is new to the Parameters base class.
 In existing code bases it is possible to add this functionality to your concrete Parameter classes, but it is not obvious how, nor well-documented.

-For example, today the following would need to be accomplished:
+For example, you would need to do this:

 self.want = Parameters() self.want.client = self.client self.want.update(self.client.module.params)